day8/re-frame/docs/CodeWalkthrough.md

        first)])
 ```
 As you can see, it uses `subscribe` twice to obtain two pieces of data from `app-db`.
-If either change, re-frame will re-run this view function.
+If either change, reagent will re-run this view function.

 And this view function renders the input field:
 ```clj